malouro/ggis-bot/handlers/readme.md

 If a `[game]` argument is not provided, *all* of the games in the LFG library will be reloaded.

-> todo: Document the other handlers
+> TODO: Document the other handlers: (Poll, Spoiler, StreamLink)